tanutripathi1810/AgriSense/README.md

 Use XGBoost or ensemble models for better accuracy

-Collect real sensor values from Tinkercad via serial and log into a .CSV file

 ## 📬 Contact
 For questions, reach out via GitHub issues or email: [tripathitanu02@gmail.com]